Whiskey24/valheim-notify/readme.md

   - KEY: the API token of your Telegram bot
   - LOGFILE: the location of your Valheim server console log
 - Make sure vh-notify.sh is executable, e.g. do ``chmod +x vh-notify.sh``
-- Add the 64-bit Steam IDs with corresponding usernames to usernames.txt
+- ~~Add the 64-bit Steam IDs with corresponding usernames to usernames.txt~~ No longer needed, the script will attempt to lookup the IDs and the usernames.
+But if you like you can change the names or add IDs and names, the script will not overwrite existing data in this file.
 - Start the script with ``./vh-notify.sh &``
 - To start automatically on boot, add to cron with ``crontab -e`` and then add a line (replace with actual location of the script) ``@reboot /home/vhserver/valheim-notify/vh-notify.sh &``